-6) Your host family will accompany you to HIF on the first weekend to show you how to commute to HIF using public transportation.
+6) Your host family will accompany you to HIF or the nearest bus/tram stop or station on the first weekend to show you how to commute to HIF using public transportation.

 \star Good manners at the Genkan \star

 After you take off your shoes at the entrance, put your shoes together with the toes pointing toward the entrance door.
 If you are instructed, put your shoes in the shoe cabinet.